 Subject to any provisions regarding waiting lists in the LA's co-ordinated admission scheme, the Academy will operate a waiting list at all times.
 Where in any year the Academy receives more applications for places than there are places available, places will be allocated to children on the waiting list in accordance with the oversubscription criteria it will be open to any parent to ask for his or her child's name to be placed on the waiting list, following an unsuccessful application.
-The position of children on the waiting list will be determined solely in accordance with the oversubscription criteria set out in this policy.
+The position of children on the waiting list will be determined solely in accordance with the oversubscription.